Toasterbirb/Birb2D/README.md

 - **Visual Studio**.
 Opened it, closed it.
 Didn't know how to use that monster
 - **MinGW**
 	- **On windows**: Gave up, CMD sucks and should be illegal to ship with an operating system
-	- **On GNU/Linux**: Ehh... g++.exe run fine under wine, but there were a ton of incompatibilities between GNU/Linux and Windows libraries making it not compile.
+	- **On GNU/Linux**: Ehh... g++.exe ran fine under wine, but there were a ton of incompatibilities between GNU/Linux and Windows libraries making it not compile.
 Mostly filesystem and timer specific issues.
 There were probably a bit more issues as well, but I couldn't really spot them when there was about 10 wine fixmes for each g++ error.

 ## What does this mean?
 No Windows support.
 Here's an alternative operating system for you: https://archlinux.org/download/